DrewNF/Write-Thesis-in-Latex/README.md

 ## 4.Copyright

 According to the LICENSE file of the original code:
   - Me and original author hold no liability for any damages;
- - Do not use this on commercial !.
+  - Do not use this on commercial!.

 ## 5.State of the Project